 Behavioral Biometrics 101

-Learn about the differences between physical and behavioral biometrics and why the latter is leveraged by industries with high-tech security
+Learn about the differences between physical and behavioral biometric authentication solutions and why the latter is leveraged by industries with high-tech security

 According to The National Council on Identity Theft Protection, someone becomes a victim of identity theft every 22 seconds.1 Javelin Strategy & Research found that 42 million US consumers were the victims of identity fraud in 2021, amounting to losses of $52 billion.2

 When bad actors can easily find details like email addresses, phone numbers, and birthdates online, steal other personally identifiable information, or buy information someone else has stolen, it’s more important than ever to protect customer data and accounts with stronger security methods – methods that go far beyond passwords and authentication questions.

 Biometrics takes security further.
 By using something intrinsic to the customer that cannot be easily hacked or stolen to unlock their information, biometrics creates a barrier that is exceedingly difficult to break through.
 There are two types of biometrics: behavioral, which is based on the way a user does something, and physical, which is based on a user’s unique, unchanging physical characteristics.

 Whenever a person performs an activity, even something as simple as typing on a keyboard or walking, there is a unique pattern to the way they do that action.3 Behavioral biometrics uses AI and machine learning to analyze these patterns, establish the norms in an individual, and record measurable characteristics that can all be used to verify a person’s identity.

 Behavioral biometrics operates in the background of a web or mobile session, minimizing customer friction as it monitors the parameters that enable it to detect if someone is who they claim to be.
 It can even determine if the activity is being done by a human or an automated entity.